Chen Chien-jen: Early life and education

-Career as researcher
+Academic career

 He began his medical career by researching hepatitis B, and helped raise awareness about vaccination for the disease in Taiwan.
 Chen further researched on the liver cancer risk of people with hepatitis B. Chen also discovered a link from arsenic to blackfoot disease.
 The arsenic research lead to the revision of international health standards for arsenic exposure.
 Between 2011 and November 2015, Chen was a vice president of Academia Sinica.

+In January 2026, Chen was named the next president of Academia Sinica.
+A handover ceremony was conducted on 18 June, with Chen's term formally beginning on 21 June.

 Political career

 Chen served as Minister of Health from 2003 to 2005.
 As health minister, he was praised for effectively managing the SARS epidemic through quarantine and screening procedures, despite Taiwan's non-membership in the World Health Organization complicating the coordination of research efforts.
 His successor Hou Sheng-mao credited Chen with reforming the National Health Insurance program.
 Chen led the National Science Council from 2006 to 2008.

 Vice presidency (2016–2020)

 On 16 November 2015, Chen was confirmed as the running mate for Tsai Ing-wen in the 2016 Taiwanese presidential election after media speculation earlier in the month.
 During the campaign, Chen became known by the nickname Brother Da-jen (大仁哥), after a character portrayed by Chen Bolin on the romantic drama In Time with You.
 Chen is the first Catholic vice presidential nominee in Taiwan.
 On 16 January 2016, Tsai and Chen won the presidential election in a landslide.
 Chen took up his post as Vice President on 20 May 2016.

 In March 2019, Chen announced that he would not seek a second term as vice president alongside Tsai.
 Chen received international attention for his role in leading Taiwan's response to the COVID-19 pandemic due to his unique position as both vice president and his epidemiologist background.
 Days before he stepped down from the vice presidency, Chen stated that he would return to the Academia Sinica as a research fellow and thus forgo the pension connected to his political office.